-Currently, the Earth is more than 4.54 billion years old and of course, with a fairly old age, the earth has undergone several changes in its ecosystem.
-To keep the Earth and its ecosystems running well, there have been many programs carried out by the government from each country, social organizations and even well-known brands.
+Timepieces for Those Who Care About the Environment, and currently, the Earth is more than 4.54 billion years old, and of course, with fairly old age, the earth has undergone several changes in its ecosystem.
+To keep the Earth and its ecosystems running well, the government has carried out many programs from each country, social organizations, and even well-known brands.

 In the watches industry, several brands have also begun to take part in environmental issues.
 So for those of you who want to add to your watch collection while helping to protect mother earth, consider the following watches.